 Revolt of the Zombies played with Cambodian idols and secret messages

-Revolt of the Zombies (1936) is set in the lost city of Angkora, Cambodia, with a religious temple and idol gods.
-An oriental priest served as chaplain of a French colonial regiment that sentenced him to life imprisonment for secretly possessing men as mindless zombies.
-The priest attempts to burn a parchment inside his cell that contains vital information concerning the place where the secret of zombie creation is hidden.
+Revolt of the Zombies (1936), took place in the lost city of Angkora, Cambodia, with a religious temple and idol gods.
+An oriental priest served as chaplain of a French colonial regiment, and sentenced to life imprisonment for secretly possessing men as mindless zombies.
+The priest attempts to burn a parchment inside his cell; it contains vital information concerning a private place revealing the secret of zombie creation.
 Colonel Mazovia (Roy D’Arcy) kills the priest and salvages it.

-After World War I, Allied countries formed a representative organization with colonial interests that undertook a Cambodia expedition for the purpose of destroying the parchment Mazovia confiscated.
-Soldiers mocked fantastical stories about Cambodian super soldiers that defied Artillery fire.
+After World War I, Allied countries formed a representative organization with colonial interests and undertook a Cambodia expedition for the purpose of destroying the parchment Mazovia confiscated.
+Soldiers mocked fantastical stories about Cambodian super soldiers invulnerable to Artillery fire.

 Armand Louque (Dean Jagger) studies ancient text and loses Claire Duval’s (Dorothy Stone) affections, the general’s daughter.
-She loves Englishman Clifford Grayson (Robert Noland) who is accidentally injured.
+She loves an injured Englishman Clifford Grayson (Robert Noland).
 Other injured victims cause the expedition to continue their investigation at Pnorn Pengh.
 Armand solves an important clue and sneaks back to Angkora without General Duval’s (George Cleveland) permission.
 Armand witnesses a religious ceremony at an ancient temple.
-The high priest's servant is unaware of Armand’s presence and leads him through a swamp that leads to a bronze doorway and interior paneled room.
-In the center of it an idol holds a gong that Armand unintentionally strikes.
+The high priest's servant doesn't notice Armand follows him through a swamp leading towards a bronze doorway and interior paneled room.
+Armand unintentionally strikes an idol holding a gong.
 A wall panel opens.
-Armand sees an ancient metal tablet and translates an inscription, the secret of zombies.
-Haitian zombie white powder is a powerful influence.
+Armand discovers an ancient metal tablet and translates an inscription, the secret of zombies.
+Haitian zombie white powder exerts a powerful influence.
 Armand blows dust into a worker’s face and possesses his will.

-Soldiers at Pnorn Pengh are under Armand’s control.
+Soldiers at Pnorn Pengh submit under Armand’s control.

-Zombies on Broadway (1945) feature more comedy than horror.
-Comedic antics are similar to Abbott and Costello meet Frankenstein.
+Zombies on Broadway (1945) plays on comedic horror.
+Comedic antics resemble a style like Abbott and Costello meet Frankenstein.
 Bella Lugosi plays Doctor Renault, a mad scientist, working in San Sebastian Island.
 He works on medical drugs that turn humans into zombies.
 His failed experiments result in buried bodies.
 Voodoo ceremonies are performed on the island.

 Broadway nightclub owner, Ace Miller (Sheldon Leonard) promises to introduce an authentic zombie in his stage show.
 Two of his press agents, Jerry Miles (Wally Brown) and Mike Stager (Alan Carney) are sent to San Sebastian Island to bring him a zombie and are accompanied by a cafe performer, gorgeous Jean La Danse (Anne Jeffreys).
-Jean is taken hostage by Kalaga, a tall black zombie (Darby Jones) that Renault commanded to rise from a coffin.
+Kalaga, a tall black zombie (Darby Jones) takes Jean hostage.
+Renault had commanded him to rise from a coffin.
 The mad doctor intended to turn Jean into a zombie, but switched focus to the two press agents.
 Brown and Carney work like Abbott and Costello.

 Teenage Zombies (1961)

 Four teenagers, Reg (Don Sullivan), Skip (Paul Pepper), Julie (Mitzie Albertson), and Pam (Brianne Murphy), ride a motorboat for a water skiing outing but investigate a mysterious island instead.
-They enter a strange house and meet Doctor Myra (Katherine Victor), a scientist involved with eastern foreign agents that plan on turning Americans into slave zombies.
+They enter a strange house and meet Doctor Myra (Katherine Victor), a scientist involved with eastern foreign agents; they plan on turning Americans into slave zombies.
 Dr. Myra conducts nerve gas experiments that turn people into zombies.
 Drunks, convicts, and a gorilla are used like guinea pigs.
 The quartet are horrified by Dr. Myra’s zombie who imprisons them in locked cages and agents confiscate their boat.
 Reg and Skip pick the lock.
 They secretly investigate the island and build a raft.
 Two concerned neighborhood friends check out the island.
-Dr. Myra sends them away disappointed, but returning back home by boat they see two suspicious men arrive in their friends’ boat.
+Dr. Myra turns them away, but returning back home by boat they notice two suspicious men arrive in their friends’ boat.
 The two teens report the incident to the sheriff and accompany him back to the island.
-The sheriff is secretly in cahoots with Dr. Myra but upset she experiments on teenagers.
+The sheriff cooperates with Dr. Myra but feels upset; he learns she experiments on teenagers.
 A foreign agent’s bullet kills him.

 I Eat Your Skin (1964)

 A writing agent encourages Tom Harris (William Joyce), a novelist, to visit a Caribbean Island and learn about voodoo.
-It’s rumored the island is haunted by walking dead and human sacrifice.
-Playboy Harris eagerly accepts when his agent tells him the island is populated by sexy virgin girls.
+It’s rumored the walking dead and human sacrifice haunt an island.
+Playboy Harris eagerly accepts to explore it; his agent claims sexy virgin girls populate the island.
 Harris falls in love with beautiful Jeanine (Heather Hewitt), the daughter of Dr. Biladeau (Robert Stanton).
 Jeanine thinks her father conducts cancer research in his private laboratory.
-She doesn’t know he is a mad scientist experimenting with snake venom that turns natives into zombies with ping-pong ball eyes.
+She doesn’t know anything about his mad scientist experiments; he uses snake venom that turns natives into zombies, they reveal ping-pong eye-balls.
 Dr. Biladeau’s evil employer, Charles Bentley, blackmails him to continue inhumane conversions.
 Bentley wants an army of zombies to take over the world.

 Harris physically struggles with zombies but protects Jeanine from zombie abduction.
 Dr. Biladeau tells Harris many natives consume plants containing a powerful drug that makes them act crazy.
 Zombies use dynamite to blow up Harris’ parked airplane at the beach.
 A voodoo priest kidnaps Jeanine for human sacrifice.
 Native drum beat dancing, voodoo chanting, and walking zombies, capture the feel of original Haitian voodoo zombies.